Site Quick Links - Amersham Home - Metroland Home - Forum - Search - Links - About - Contact - Amersham Full Index

 the washing plant caused its less than perfect condition.

-On the last day of operation, the Chesham Shuttle waits at Chalfont on 11 December 2010, complete with commemorative head board.
+On the last day of operation, the Chesham Shuttle waits at Chalfont on 11

 Picture courtesy of Ben Elias